BriceNocenti/tabxplor/README.md

 When a percentage is superior to the average percentage of the line or column, it appears with shades of green.
 When it’s inferior, it appears with shades of red/orange.
 A color legend is added below the table.
-Note that, for now, colors are made to stand out with dark themes in RStudio, not ligth ones.
+Note that, for now, colors are made to stand out with dark themes (for example in RStudio), not light ones.

 ``` r
 data <- forcats::gss_cat %>%